 This means listening by using sound absorbing materials which normally used to reduce background noise.
 Mostly acoustic panels are used or installed on walls for the purpose of controlling sound reflection or reverberation (Meijer e t al 2025).

 Table no 1 indicate that most of respondents 49.48% who disagree and 37.11% strong disagree that classrooms are designed to minimize noise and enhance listening for students with hearing impairment.
 The classes are not designed to support students with hearing impairment hence allow noise from all over to enter in the classroom which hampering the learning and teaching process of students with hearing impairment which result to poor academic achievement of these students.
-The classrooms should re-innovate so that to suit these marginalized students on equitable access to education in normal classroom.
+The classrooms should be re-innovated so that to suit these marginalized students on equitable access to education in normal classroom.
 One of interviewee asked if there are enough resources in school and pointed that.

 There is the need of rehabilitate the school infrastructure, which will be suitable and supportive for all learners with disabilities include students with hearing impairment.
 This will be possible only if there is allocation of government budget to do so.
 By doing so it will arise the academic achievement and attainment for all students with disabilities include students with hearing impairment.